rparrett/untitled-space-game/README.md

 They will reveal the commodities in the sector one by one.
 When all commodities are collected, your scanners will search for the other planetary systems that can be warped to.

-When the player explodes they can spend some sort of points that they earned somehow for unlocks.
+When the player dies they can spend (some sort of points that they earned somehow) for permanent unlocks and/or boosts.

 ## TODO